thelfer/tfel/docs/web/tfel-material.md

 const auto G = KG.mu;
 ~~~~

-It can also be converted to other `IsotropicModuli` as follows:
+It can  be converted to the other describing isotropic moduli as follows:

 ~~~~{.cpp}
 const auto Enu = KG.ToYoungNu();